Functional calculus on weighted Sobolev spaces for the Laplacian on rough domains: Introduction

 \subsection{Outline}

 The outline of this paper is as follows.
 In Section \ref{sec:prelim} we introduce some preliminary concepts and results needed throughout the paper.
 In Section \ref{sec:weighted_Sob_spaces} we study weighted Sobolev spaces on domains and prove characterisations for these spaces.
-In Section \ref{sec:frac_domain}, results on the fractional domains of the Laplacian on the half-space are proved, which are required for perturbation of the $\Hinf$-calculus.
+In Section \ref{sec:frac_domain} we prove results on the fractional domains of the Laplacian on the half-space, which are required for perturbation of the $\Hinf$-calculus.
 In Section \ref{sec:calc_spec_dom} we perturb the $\Hinf$-calculus from the half-space to special domains, and in Section \ref{sec:calc_dom} we perform a localisation procedure to obtain the $\Hinf$-calculus on bounded domains.
 Moreover, as a consequence, we obtain maximal regularity for the heat equation and boundedness of Riesz transforms.
-Finally, in Appendix \ref{sec:appendix_lemma} we prove a lemma about the Dahlberg--Kenig--Stein pullback.
+Finally, in Appendix \ref{sec:appendix_lemma} we provide localisation techniques on rough domains.